Disney's Contemporary Resort Review - Theme Park View [Incredibles Room]

 Between standard offers and maybe discounted prices at Expedia or Priceline, there may be times when rates get down to around $500.
 Alternatively, you can rent Disney Vacation Club points to stay at neighboring Bay Lake Tower.

-Guests at Disney hotels—including Contemporary—get a wide range of perks, including Early Theme Park Entry, Extended Evening Hours (Deluxe Hotels only), and early access to paid Lightning Lanes.
+Guests at Disney hotels—including Contemporary—get a wide range of perks, including Early Theme Park Entry, Extended Evening Hours (Deluxe Hotels only), and early access to Lightning Lane booking.
 While it’s a good hotel (as you’ll see) the real reason to stay at Contemporary in our mind is the location.
 You can get fantastic theme park views and are within walking distance to Magic Kingdom.

 Arrival and Check-In at Contemporary Resort